piatsko/jserialize/README.md

-## Serialize any aggregate type to JSON
+## Serialize and deserialize any aggregate type to JSON
 Implemented using [qlibs.reflect](https://github.com/qlibs/reflect)

+## Note
+Actually, not everything can be serialized and deserialized because of limitations of the technique.
+Known issues:
+- Can not serialize if an object contains static array, not wrapped in std::array
+- Can not deserialize if there is `char*` field in an object.
 # Requirements
 - C++20
 # Build